-Relationship A qualifying child is a child who is your Son, Daughter, Adopted child, Grandchild, Great-Grandchild, Stepchild, Eligible foster child AND Age was at the end of 2000 Under age 19, OR Under age 24 and a full-time student, OR Any age and permanently and totally disabled at any time during the year AND Residency who Lived with you in the United States for more than half of 2000 (if an eligible foster child, for all of 2000).
+Relationship A qualifying child is a child who is your clients son, daughter, adopted child, grandchild, great-grandchild, stepchild, eligible foster child AND Age was at the end of 2001 Under age 19, OR Under age 24 and a full-time student, OR Any age and permanently and totally disabled at any time during 2001 AND Residency who Lived with your client in the United States for more than half of 2001 (if an eligible foster child, for all of 2001).

 Sometimes a person meets the rules to be a qualifying child of more than one person.
 If your client and someone else have the same qualifying child, the person with the higher modified adjusted gross income is the only one who may be able to claim the EITC on the basis of that child.
-This is true even if that person does not claim the credit or meet all the rules to claim it.
+This is true even if that person does not claim the credit or meet all the rules to claim the EITC.
 However, if the other person is your client's spouse and they file a joint return, this rule does not apply.

 Your client cannot claim the EITC if he or she is the qualifying child of another person.
 In other words, if your client meets the qualifying child relationship, age and residency tests of another person, such as a parent, guardian or foster parent, your client cannot claim the EITC.
-This is true even if the person for whom your client is a qualifying child does not claim the credit or meet all the rules to claim it (for example, having a valid Social Security number (SSN)).
+This is true even if the person, of whom your client is a qualifying child, does not claim the credit or meet all the rules to claim it (for example, having income that exceeds the limit).